BassGas Project, Australia

 In 2009, the mid-life enhancement (MLE) project was approved to meet the increasing demand for gas in southeast Australia.
 The project will extend the life of the BassGas Project and will be implemented in two phases.
 The first phase of the project was launched in 2011.

-The first phase of the MLE project includes the installation of an accommodation module on the Yolla platform, to convert the platform into a manned facility.
+The first phase of the MLE project included the installation of an accommodation module on the Yolla platform, to convert the platform into a manned facility.
 The $A26.6m module weighs 650t and is 19m high, 33m long and 13m wide.
 It features bunkrooms, kitchens, offices and power and water utilities.
 The platform arrived at Port Taranaki in November 2011.

 Safety-related facilities, compression facilities and other equipment will also be installed on the platform.
 The first phase will be undertaken at a cost of A$360m.